 Village of Lumby Tree Policy

-Just in time for Lumby Days, the White Valley Spray Park and outdoor fitness equipment will be open to the public on Friday June 7th, 2013.
+Just in time for Lumby Days, the White Valley Spray Park and outdoor fitness equipment opened to the public on Friday June 7th, 2013.
 This project was made possible through funding from the Province of BC’s Community

 Recreation Program, as well as community donations from the Lumby Lion’s Club and a local non-profit, Teddy’s Devils Martin’s Angels.
 Hard work by the Village of Lumby staff ensured that the park was ready to open in time for their annual celebration.